 Best Live Stream Software for Mac or PC – Video Transcript

-So I’m going to talk about three options and also show you behind the scenes so you can kind of see what’s out there and what they offer and decide for yourself which one works for you.
+I’m going to talk about three options and also show you behind the scenes so you can kind of see what’s out there and what they offer and decide for yourself which one works for you.
 For those of you who don’t know me, my name is Sara Nguyen, and I help coaches, consultants and creative pros build their business using video on social media with ease.

 And I live stream a lot about live streaming.
 Now, if you’re live whether you are catching the replay, please leave a comment or comment in the chat or in the comment section below if you’ve got a question and I’ll answer it or I’ll come back and create another video to address it.

 I feel that it’s not fair to compare software options that aren’t in the same category.
-So I’m specifically looking at live streaming software options that are web-based.
-So I don’t think it’s fair to compare Ecamm Live to a web-based provider because I don’t think that’s apples or apples.
+I’m specifically looking at live streaming software options that are web-based.
+I don’t think it’s fair to compare Ecamm Live to a web-based provider because I don’t think that’s apples or apples.

 Right?
 I think that in order to give a fair comparison, I’m specifically looking at three different web-based live streaming software options.
-So I’m excited to bring this to you.
+I’m excited to bring this to you.
 And these are software options that I use and software options that I’m excited to show to you.

-So let’s have a look at a couple of the options.
+Let’s have a look at a couple of the options.
 I think like this year, live streaming has become really popular as a way of, I think it’s kind of, it was always going to be a popular thing, but I think the circumstances of this, you forced it on us a little bit faster than we were kind of expecting, and as a result we have lots of different live streaming software providers.

 And I like Melon because one, they’re web-based extremely powerful.
 They are new but give me, give me, give me some time to talk about why I think they are a great option.
-So although they’re new in terms of being a provider in the market, in this space, in the web-based live streaming space, Melon is actually developed by the same people who are behind Streamlabs.
+Although they’re new in terms of being a provider in the market, in this space, in the web-based live streaming space, Melon is actually developed by the same people who are behind Streamlabs.

 And they’ve done it deliberately because, you know, they also own Streamlabs OBS or SLOBS, which is a terrible acronym if you ask me, and Streamlabs OBS, as you know, is not the easiest thing to use, but they’ve created this web-based version and it is really easy to use.